Tag Archives: distress

 When the accident occurred, my daughter and husband were working together.
 She joins me in the waiting room.
 “Mom,” she said, “when I got to Pops, he was praying, ‘Please help me, Jesus … heal me, Lord.'”

 That piece of news soothes my soul — it comforts my heart, it encourages me — it encourages us all!
-You see, after his fall, my husband is unable to communicate; yet his spirit-man cries out to God for help!
+You see, after his fall, my husband is unable to communicate, yet his spirit-man cries out to God for help!

 This poor man cried, and the LORD heard him and saved him out of all his troubles.
 Psalm 34:6.

 Day Six: The doctor leaves after checking in on Mark.
 That same hour, Mark says he feels a chill.
-I figure maybe his fever has worn off and I cover him with another blanket.
+I figure maybe his fever has worn off, and I cover him with another blanket.
 But he complains of still feeling cold and begins to shiver.
 Ten minutes into it, he takes a turn for the worse.
 I call for the nurse.
-She comes with a couple of extra blankets, telling Mark he’ll soon be warm and leaves.
-Mark’s shivers become more vigorous and uncontrollable, he even starts wheezing.
+She comes with a couple of extra blankets, telling Mark he’ll soon be warm, and leaves.
+Mark’s shivers become more vigorous and uncontrollable, and he even starts wheezing.
 After a few more minutes of shivering, he becomes unresponsive.
 I run out to fetch help.

-It is of the LORD’S mercies that we are not consumed, because his compassions fail not.
+It is of the LORD’S mercies that we are not consumed because his compassions fail not.
 Lamentations 3:22

 Day Ten: Homeward bound!